- Education and Science»

 Developing India Since Independence

-Today, India is considered as a developing country or a third world country. achieving development is a great dream of every nation.
-So, when analyzing the history of India, it claim a long tradition from ancient time onwards.
+Today, India is considered as a developing country or a third world country.
+Achieving development is a great dream of every nation.
+So, when analyzing the history of India, it claims a long tradition from ancient time onwards.
 But in the modern times, from 17th century onwards the background of India changed profoundly.
-Because India become a colony of different powers.
+India became one of the colonies of different powers.
 So, naturally India and its people suffered many burdens.
-As a part of the colonization the Indian tradition and culture began to get changed.
-British was the main rulers of India about two centuries.
+As a part of the colonization the Indian tradition and culture began to experience changes.
+British were the main rulers of India about two centuries.
 At last, after the Second World War India got freedom from colonialists.
-The post World War II and the independence of India, was in a bad situation.
-That was the Indian people were highly suffered the problems of famine, unemployment, lack of necessary facilities etc. any way Jawaharlal Nehru was a well experienced freedom fighter who became the first Prime Minister of independent India.
-Along with this the authority of the Indian government was in a busy to solve the problems of the country. as a part of this Jawaharlal Nehru adopted the five-year planning program for the development of the India.
+The post World War II and the independence of India were in a bad situation.
+That was the Indian people were highly suffered the problems of famine, unemployment, lack of necessary facilities etc. Any way Jawaharlal Nehru was a well experienced freedom fighter who became the first Prime Minister of independent India.
+Along with this the authority of the Indian government was in a busy to solve the problems of the country.
+As a part of this Jawaharlal Nehru adopted the five-year planning program for the development of the India.

 Now, India passed more than 60 years of independence.
 The progress or the story of Indian development was a bulky one to describe.
-Here the purpose of this hub is to analyze what are the developmental achievements in Independent India.
-So, this hub is a study about India after independence with comparing to the period of colonizations.
+Here the purpose of this essay is to analyze what are the developmental achievements in Independent India.
+So, this essay is a study about India after independence with comparing to the period of colonization.
 For the purpose of simplicity, the entire topic or data can be classified in to four major categories like

 I ) Social developments